moetunes/Nextwm/README.md

 ###Modes
 -----

-It allows the "normal" method of tiling window managers(with the new window as the master)
+It allows the "normal" method of tiling window managers with the new
-    and with the new window opened at the bottom of the stack(like dwm's attach_aside)
+    window as the master or with the new window opened at the bottom or the top of the stack.

  *There's vertical tiling mode:*